fzbowers/genpuzzle/README.md

 - **AI Model**: Stability AI (Stable Image Core)

 ## How It Works
-1. Upload an image or generate using a text prompt.
+1. Upload an image or generate one using a text prompt.
-2. Set the dimensions of the puzzle.
+2. Set the dimensions of the puzzle in settings.
 3. Solve the puzzle interactively.